Dedekind Zeta motives for totally real fields: Triangulation of Product-hyperbolic manifolds.

 The proof of the theorem is different in the case when $M$ is arithmetic or non-arithmetic.
-By theorem $\ref{thmMargulis}$, an irreducible non-arithmetic lattice is necessarily of rank one and acts on a single hyperbolic space.
-In this case, $M$ is an ordinary hyperbolic manifold of finite volume and the decomposition is well-known.
-The key result is the decomposition of a hyperbolic manifold into thick and thin parts using the Gromov-Margulis lemma (\cite{BaGS}, III, \S10 and appendix.
-See also \cite{Bow, Eb}).

-In the case of arithmetically-defined groups, the decomposition follows from strong reduction theory, which is outlined below.
-There does not appear to be a result which covers both cases at the same time.
+By Margulis' theorem, an irreducible non-arithmetic lattice is necessarily of rank one and acts on a single hyperbolic space.
+In this case, $M$ is an ordinary hyperbolic manifold of finite volume and the decomposition is well-known (\cite{BaGS}, III, \S10 and appendix).
+In the case of arithmetically-defined groups, the decomposition follows from \cite{L-M}, Proposition 4.6, or the main result of \cite{Sa}.